RCastro13/Practical-Work/README.md

 # Practical-Work
-My codes made in UFMG as practical works.
+This repository includes codes and algorithms made by me during my graduation as a computer scientist in UFMG for the following courses:

+- Data Structures (estrutura de dados);
+- Algorithms I (algoritmos 1);